pnp/sp-dev-samples/Samples/WebHooks/README.md

 You can learn more about the GetChanges() implementation in class `ChangeManager`, method `ProcessNotification` of the SharePoint.WebHooks.Common project.

-> **Important**
+To avoid getting the same change over and over again it's important that you tell SharePoint from which point you want the changes.
+This is done by passing a changeToken...which also implies that your service endpoint needs to persist the last used changeToken so that it can be used during the next time the service endpoint is called.

-- To avoid getting the same change over and over again it's important that you tell SharePoint from which point you want the changes.
-This is done by passing a changeToken...which also implies that your service endpoint needs to persist the last used changeToken so that it can be used during the next time the service endpoint is called
+Some key things to note here is that:

-- SharePoint does not call your service in real-time: when a change happens on a list that has a web hook SharePoint will queue a web hook call out.
+- SharePoint does not call your service in real-time: when a change happens on a list that has a webhook SharePoint will queue a webhook call out.
 Once each minute this queue will be read and the needed service endpoints are called.
 This batching of requests is important as it prevents SharePoint from calling your endpoint 1000 times when you for example bulk upload 1000 records in one shot.
 So your endpoint is only called once but when you do the `GetChanges()` call you'll get 1000 change events that you need to process.

-To guarantee an immediate response, regardless of the number of changes there, it's important that the 'workload' of your service endpoint is executed asynchronously.
+- To guarantee an immediate response, regardless of the number of changes there, it's important that the 'workload' of your service endpoint is executed asynchronously.
 In this sample we leveraged the power of Azure: the service will serialize the incoming payload and store it an Azure Storage queue while there's an Azure web job that running continuously and checks for messages in the queue.
 When there are messages in the queue the web job will process them and as such will execute your logic in an asynchronous manner.

 ### Complete end-to-end flow
 Below diagram is showing the complete end-to-end web hook flow: